MortenMadsenLyngstad/RecipeHub/readme.md

 - After the build is successful, you can navigate to the ui-directory and run the application using the command `mvn javafx:run`.
 - To run the tests, use the command `mvn test` in the recipehub directory.
 This will run all the tests in the project.
 - To generate a test coverage report, use the command `mvn jacoco:report`.
 The report can be found in the target/site/jacoco/index.html file.
+- To pack the project as an app use the command `mvn javafx:jlink -f ui/pom.xml`.
+Then use the command `mvn jpackage:jpackage -f ui/pom.xml`.
+Follow the instructions from your computer, and the application will appear in your applications.

 ## Directory Structure